ukui/debian-packages/README.md

 # debian-packages
-debian/ folders for UKUI packages
+debian/ folders of UKUI packages for Debian.